 Presentation design trends for 2021 will be experimental and sketchy.
 It adopts the rebellious design of the 1960s by applying non-conventional elements.
 While at the same time, previous trends were futuristic tech, monochromatic backgrounds, and minimalists were getting tweaked to make their looks not so generic.

-The changes happen not only by aesthetic style innovation but also by technology evolution.
+The changes happen not only through aesthetic style innovation but also through technological evolution.
 Nowadays, technology is more than just a tool; it is no longer smartphones and machine-learning algorithms; it now embodies the human aspect that carries emotions.
 Technology has entered our lives thoroughly and become our vocabulary–which is later intertwined with human creativity and the way they are interpreting art and design.

-When you have to follow the presentation design trends in 2021?
+When do you have to follow the presentation design trends in 2021?

 Before we go further into the listicle of presentation design trends 2021, we must consider the so-called “3B”.
 Please check:

 It would be best to prepare some accounts to keep up with the trends that constantly change.
 The funding means you may need to update old software, invest in research, or hire new talents.
 That is why you need to consider the impact of following design trends so you not to ruin your cash flow.

 If brands are keeping up with trends, they certainly can uplift more awareness.
 Remember that some brands don’t benefit from using trends, such as banking or security brands, which users may expect more usability and stability.
 So you need to understand the needs of your brand beforehand.

 What motivates a person?
 What do they truly value?
 Are there any factors that play out in their lives and impact their experience?
 Those are things you have to answer so that your decision to follow the trends will not be biased, but it is fundamental to putting your user’s behavior.

 Knowing design history can help us to understand how trends evolve.
 It teaches us the fundamental, timeless principles of design.
 It makes us know how one thing at a particular time in a specific place influences each other.